Mojave language: Syntax

 For the word order in the Mojave language, noun phrases containing the subject occur first with the verb occurring last in sentences with additional non-subject nouns, i.e. the object of a sentence, occurring between the subject and the verb.
 Also, the subject of a sentence is typically marked with the morpheme {-č}.Thereby, the Mojave language can be described as a subject-object-verb, SOV, language.
-Even with that SOV description, however, there are instances in which there aren't more than one or two specified, marked, or described noun phrases in a sentence because any noun phrase complement of a verb can be omitted as context determines.
+Even with that SOV description, however, there are instances in which there are not more than one or two specified, marked, or described noun phrases in a sentence because any noun phrase complement of a verb can be omitted as context determines.
 Moreover, word order is essential with utterances that contain a direct and an indirect object, in which both are unmarked by a morpheme.
 The basic form of such utterances is that the indirect object comes before the direct object.
 For example, here are tables in a three-line gloss of two sentences with captioned differences:

 To negate in Mojave one would need to use one of the three apparent devices or methods.
 That is with the suffix -mot- which precedes a tense marker in lexical verbs, with the negative verb kava:r which is used on its own and literally means in English "to not", or with the suffix -poʔa:ve (the other variant is -poʔa:və) which is at times used with utterances that contain indefinite pronouns.